getsentry/sentry-javascript/docs/config.rst

 .. describe:: ignoreUrls

-    The inverse of ``whitelistUrls`` and similar to ``ignoreErrors``, but will ignore errors from whole urls matching a regex pattern or an exact string.
+    The inverse of ``whitelistUrls`` and similar to ``ignoreErrors``, but will ignore errors from whole URLs matching a regex pattern or an exact string.

     .. code-block:: javascript